Financial-Times/list-notifications-rw/api/api.md

 + Response 500 (application/json)

-    Returns 500 if we failed to write the notification to MongoDB, or any other unexpected internal server error occurs.
+    We return 500 if we failed to write the notification to the underlying database, or any other unexpected internal server error occurs.

     + Body